This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 SHOP MY FAVORITES

 I absolutely love jumpsuits for zipping around town.
 They’re essentially instant outfits.
 What’s not to love?
 Well, I don’t know about you, but I, for the life of all things holy, cannot keep my jumpsuit from dragging on the floor when I use the restroom.
 If anyone has any hacks, please help a lady out.
 It’s not a huge deal at home, or if I’m just going out for a quick errand and probably won’t need to use a public restroom.
 But on a plane, it’s a different story.
-And airplanes arguably hit the limit for just how disgusting a restroom can be while still being publicly acceptable, sorta.
+And airplanes arguably raise the bar for just how disgusting a restroom can be while still being publicly acceptable, sorta.

 yes: short-sleeve rompers // If you love the instant outfit, then rompers are the way to go- just make sure you have a blanket or sweatshirt to cover your legs if they get cold.
 A romper won’t drag on the floor, and a short sleeve version will keep you a bit warmer and feeling more secure than a tank top.